 “Women in Libya are free to work and to dress as they like, subject to family constraints.
 Life expectancy is in the seventies.
 And per capita income – while not as high as could be expected given Libya’s oil wealth and relatively small population of 6.5m – is estimated at $12,000 (£9,000), according to the World Bank.
 Illiteracy has been almost wiped out, as has homelessness – a chronic problem in the pre-Gaddafi era, where corrugated iron shacks dotted many urban centres around the country.”

-Gaddafi appears deranged and nonsensical on television.
+Gaddafi appears deranged and nonsensical on television–because that it how the mass media wish you to see him.
 So would many other politicians, speaking at rallies, in constitutional democracies, addressing supporters in their language, in a style they know and understand, with the flourishes that are customary in local politics.
 Observers scorn Saif Gaddafi and his wagging finger…but they have never seen a finger wagged at an audience until they have watched former Trinidadian Prime Minister Patrick Manning in action, who rambled from god, to fidelity, to jobs, sentences truncated, statements often contradicting each other, and the applause was wild.
 My simple point is that there is a lot we do not know, and do not understand, from the outside looking in, with little background.

 Resonance may improve the agitation of bodies, but what does it do to educate minds?